 Chicago, Illinois

-Georgia and Florida cities — the two worst states for identity theft complaints — notably dominate the list.
-Identity theft expert Axton Betz-Hamilton previously told Money that identity theft complaints appear to mirror states’ overall crime rates.
+Cities across Florida and Georgia — the two worst states for identity theft complaints — notably dominate the list.

-There are many factors at play, however, and some industry experts point out that it’s difficult to draw conclusions from the trends in the FTC data.
-They say complaints are more an indicator of who is most likely to report identity theft rather than experience it.
+While identity theft complaints often mirror states' overall crime rates, there are many factors at play.
+And some industry experts point out that it’s difficult to draw conclusions from the trends in the FTC data.
+They say complaints are simply an indicator of who is most likely to report identity theft rather than experience it.

 Identity theft tips

-There are steps you can take to protect yourself from identity theft, as well as manage your finances after it has happened.
+There are steps you can take to protect yourself from identity theft and manage your money after it has happened.
 Here's what experts recommend:

 • Freeze your credit: Even if you haven’t experienced identity theft, experts say you should freeze your credit as a preventative measure.
 Whenever you need new credit, you can briefly unfreeze it then freeze it again.
 That way if your identity is stolen, the thieves won’t be able to open new credit cards or take out loans in your name.